luckman212/pixel-perfect-image/README.md

    - Resize to preset percentages
    - Copy, open, or show in system
    - Open in external editor
+4. Quick resize with mousewheel:
+   - Hold Alt key (Option on macOS) and scroll over an image
+   - Scroll up to increase size, down to decrease
+   - Modifier key can be changed in settings (Alt/Ctrl/Shift)
+   - Scroll speed affects resize step size for precise control

 The plugin calculates the new width based on the original image dimensions.